YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Enables or disables the ability to force YottaDB into Direct Mode by entering <CTRL-C> at $PRINCIPAL.

 If CENABLE is set, <CTRL-C> interrupts process execution.
-For more information on interrupt handling, refer to “Interrupt Handling”.
+For more information on interrupt handling, refer to `Interrupt Handling <https://docs.yottadb.com/ProgrammersGuide/isv.html#interrupt-handling>`_.

 By default, CENABLE is set.
 If CTRAP contains $C(3), CENABLE is disabled.